eth-pkg/smithy/Readme.md

 Config files allow overriding all schema-defined values (e.g., ports, directories, networks) while enforcing preset validation rules, ensuring compatibility and correctness across clients with differing expectations.

+For detailed information about the configuration schema and supported fields, see [Configuration.md](Configuration.md).

 ## As a Library

 Use Smithy in Node.js to generate commands, which are written to files in the specified output directory or throw an error if generation fails: